brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 1/1 Thessalonians 1 5 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 01:40:27
+- Timestamp: 12-19-2023 13:57:02
 - Choicest Prompt: "choicest prompt v0.4"
-- BHT Prompt: "bht prompt v0.7"
+- BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 85
+- BHT Word Count: 87
-- BHT Commentary Usage: 36.67%
+- BHT Commentary Usage: 33.9%
-- BHT Quality Score: 2.351806407454907
+- BHT Quality Score: 2.2448482897133606
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (60):
+- ChatGPT injected words (59):
-	['a', 'about', 'and', 'assurance', 'away', 'believe', 'brought', 'but', 'chosen', 'confidence', 'conviction', 'delivered', 'effect', 'election', 'eloquent', 'embrace', 'enabling', 'from', 'fully', 'god', 'gospel', 'grace', 'had', 'hearts', 'holy', 'in', 'it', 'just', 'leading', 'lives', 'love', 'message', 'not', 'of', 'on', 'power', 'powerful', 'preaching', 'received', 's', 'sign', 'sin', 'spirit', 'status', 'that', 'the', 'their', 'them', 'thessalonians', 'this', 'through', 'to', 'truth', 'turn', 'was', 'which', 'wholeheartedly', 'with', 'words', 'working']
+	['a', 'about', 'affirming', 'and', 'as', 'assurance', 'brought', 'but', 'calling', 'chosen', 'combined', 'confidence', 'conviction', 'display', 'divine', 'doubt', 'elect', 'eloquence', 'faith', 'firm', 'full', 'god', 'gospel', 'had', 'hearts', 'holy', 'hope', 'in', 'left', 'love', 'loved', 'mere', 'message', 'no', 'not', 'of', 'penetrated', 'power', 'preached', 'preachers', 'produced', 'proof', 's', 'served', 'spirit', 'status', 'testimony', 'that', 'the', 'their', 'them', 'thessalonians', 'this', 'through', 'to', 'truth', 'was', 'with', 'work']
-- ChatGPT injected words (significant words only) (38):
+- ChatGPT injected words (significant words only) (39):
-	['assurance', 'away', 'believe', 'brought', 'chosen', 'confidence', 'conviction', 'delivered', 'effect', 'election', 'eloquent', 'embrace', 'enabling', 'fully', 'god', 'gospel', 'grace', 'hearts', 'holy', 'leading', 'lives', 'love', 'message', 'power', 'powerful', 'preaching', 'received', 's', 'sign', 'sin', 'spirit', 'status', 'thessalonians', 'truth', 'turn', 'wholeheartedly', 'words', 'working']
+	['affirming', 'assurance', 'brought', 'calling', 'chosen', 'combined', 'confidence', 'conviction', 'display', 'divine', 'doubt', 'elect', 'eloquence', 'faith', 'firm', 'god', 'gospel', 'hearts', 'holy', 'hope', 'left', 'love', 'loved', 'mere', 'message', 'penetrated', 'power', 'preached', 'preachers', 'produced', 'proof', 's', 'served', 'spirit', 'status', 'testimony', 'thessalonians', 'truth', 'work']

 ### Logs
-- Attempt 1 BHT: The power and confidence with which the Thessalonians received and delivered the message of the gospel was a sign of God's grace and their election.
-The preaching was not just eloquent words, but had a powerful effect on their hearts and lives, leading them to turn away from sin and embrace the truth wholeheartedly.
-It was the Holy Spirit working through the preaching that brought about this conviction and assurance, enabling them to fully believe in the love of God and their chosen status.
-The preaching came with great efficacy, the power of the Holy Spirit penetrating their souls, implanting graces in them, and producing much assurance of faith, hope, and understanding.
-It was a message that not only convinced their intellect but pierced their hearts, revealing their need for a Savior and giving them a deep sense of their forgiven and saved state.
+- Attempt 1 BHT: The power and confidence in the preachers' message serves as proof of their divine calling.
+By delivering the word with authority, they demonstrated that God loved and chose the Thessalonians.
+This divine power produced faith, love, and hope in the hearts of the listeners.
+It is important to note that the purpose behind this preaching was not solely that of the apostles, but of God Himself.
+The gospel went beyond mere eloquent and learned discourse; it was a message that pierced the hearts of the Thessalonians, firmly convincing them of its truth.
+This gospel, entrusted to Paul and his associates, came not with empty words, but with the full confidence and assurance that can only be experienced through the Holy Spirit.
-- 🔄 1 Thessalonians 1:5 (attempt 1, 145 words, 29.07% quotes quality score: 2.2508383570765913, V2 normalized quality score: 66.18, commentator tiers 1-3: 27.7%, 35.74%, 36.57%)
+- 🔄 1 Thessalonians 1:5 (attempt 1, 121 words, 38.96% quotes quality score: 2.196328715351483, V2 normalized quality score: 64.37, commentator tiers 1-3: 37.16%, 33.41%, 29.43%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: The power and confidence with which the Thessalonians received and delivered the message of the gospel was a sign of God's grace and their election.
-The preaching was not just eloquent words, but had a powerful effect on their hearts and lives, leading them to turn away from sin and embrace the truth wholeheartedly.
-It was the Holy Spirit working through the preaching that brought about this conviction and assurance, enabling them to fully believe in the love of God and their chosen status.
+- Attempt 2 BHT: The power and confidence in the preachers' message serves as proof of their divine calling, showing that God loved and chose the Thessalonians.
+This divine power produced faith, love, and hope in the hearts of the listeners.
+The purpose behind the preaching was not solely that of the apostles, but of God Himself.
+The gospel pierced their hearts, firmly convincing them of its truth.
+It came not with empty words, but with full confidence and assurance through the Holy Spirit.
-- 🔄 1 Thessalonians 1:5 (attempt 2, 85 words, 36.67% quotes quality score: 2.351806407454907, V2 normalized quality score: 69.54, commentator tiers 1-3: 28.53%, 35.52%, 35.96%)
+- 🔄 1 Thessalonians 1:5 (attempt 2, 80 words, 37.74% quotes quality score: 2.131907096093886, V2 normalized quality score: 62.23, commentator tiers 1-3: 36.85%, 34.46%, 28.69%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: The power and confidence exhibited by the Thessalonians in delivering the gospel was a clear demonstration of God's grace and their election.
-It was not just mere eloquence or empty sound, but a message that had a powerful effect on their hearts and lives.
-The Holy Spirit worked through the preaching to produce conviction and assurance, enabling them to fully embrace the truth and believe in God's love for them.
-This preaching came with the demonstration of the Spirit's power, implanting His graces in their souls and leading them to a deep sense of faith, hope, and understanding.
+- Attempt 3 BHT: The power and confidence displayed by the preachers in delivering the message serves as undeniable proof of their divine calling.
+God's divine grace was palpable in their words, demonstrating His love for the Thessalonians.
+The preachers' faith in the gospel was evident, leading to a strong conviction that resonated with the listeners.
+This assurance was not based on mere eloquence or human wisdom, but on the power of the Holy Spirit, which penetrated their hearts and testified to the truth of the message.
+The gospel came not with empty words, but carried the full assurance that can only come from the Spirit of God.
-- 🔄 1 Thessalonians 1:5 (attempt 3, 101 words, 35.82% quotes quality score: 2.2483654969817004, V2 normalized quality score: 66.1, commentator tiers 1-3: 27.35%, 37.57%, 35.08%)
+- 🔄 1 Thessalonians 1:5 (attempt 3, 105 words, 37.31% quotes quality score: 2.2415339160776564, V2 normalized quality score: 65.87, commentator tiers 1-3: 36.67%, 34.39%, 28.94%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: The power and confidence displayed by the Thessalonians in delivering the gospel was a tangible evidence of God's grace and their chosen status.
-The preaching, driven by the Holy Spirit, had a profound impact on their hearts and lives, leading them to abandon their idols and turn to God.
-It was not mere eloquence, but a message that carried the conviction of truth, resulting in a firm belief in the love of God and a deep assurance of their election.
-The preaching came with the power of the Holy Spirit, implanting His graces and producing a strong faith, hope, and understanding.
+- Attempt 4 BHT: The power and confidence in the preachers' message served as proof that God had chosen and loved the Thessalonians.
+This divine power produced faith, love, and hope, affirming their status as elect of God.
+The preachers' firm conviction in the truth of the gospel, combined with the Holy Spirit's testimony, left no doubt about their divine calling.
+The gospel preached to them was not a mere display of eloquence, but a message that penetrated their hearts and brought about full assurance through the Spirit's work.
-- 🔄 1 Thessalonians 1:5 (attempt 4, 102 words, 28.12% quotes quality score: 2.25852280276882, V2 normalized quality score: 66.44, commentator tiers 1-3: 28.48%, 35.11%, 36.41%)
+- 🔄 1 Thessalonians 1:5 (attempt 4, 87 words, 33.9% quotes quality score: 2.2448482897133606, V2 normalized quality score: 65.98, commentator tiers 1-3: 35.63%, 35.08%, 29.29%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: The Thessalonians' unwavering commitment and boldness in preaching the gospel served as a clear indication of God's grace and their election.
-Their message was not mere empty words or learned discourse; it held a powerful effect on their hearers, leading them to break free from sin and devote themselves to God.
-Through the Holy Spirit's work, their preaching was accompanied by conviction and assurance, instilling faith, hope, and understanding in the hearts of those who listened.
-This undeniable impact showed that God had chosen and loved them, making their election beyond dispute.
+- Attempt 5 BHT: The power and confidence in the preachers' message served as proof of their divine calling, demonstrating God's love for and election of the Thessalonians.
+This powerful preaching produced faith, love, and hope in their hearts.
+The purpose of the preaching was not solely that of the apostles, but of God Himself.
+It is important to note that the gospel did not merely appeal as eloquent and learned discourse; rather, it was a message that deeply convicted and assured the Thessalonians through the work of the Holy Spirit.
-- 🔄 1 Thessalonians 1:5 (attempt 5, 94 words, 35.21% quotes quality score: 2.139990080262518, V2 normalized quality score: 62.5, commentator tiers 1-3: 28.28%, 34.28%, 37.44%)
+- 🔄 1 Thessalonians 1:5 (attempt 5, 88 words, 35.09% quotes quality score: 2.236406807020474, V2 normalized quality score: 65.7, commentator tiers 1-3: 36.81%, 34.46%, 28.73%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ 1 Thessalonians 1:5 bht prompt v0.7 (85 words, 36.67% quotes)
+- ✅ 1 Thessalonians 1:5 bht prompt v0.8 (87 words, 33.9% quotes)
-- quality score: 2.351806407454907, V2 normalized quality score: 69.54, commentator tiers 1-3: 28.53%, 35.52%, 35.96%)
+- quality score: 2.2448482897133606, V2 normalized quality score: 65.98, commentator tiers 1-3: 35.63%, 35.08%, 29.29%)